jjspetz/Health-Inspection-Data/README.md

 [https://doiwanttoeatthere.com/](https://doiwanttoeatthere.com/)

 ### Challenges
-Problem: We built a back-end for our site but were not able to connect our server to our domain correctly.,
+Problem: We built a back-end for our site but were not able to connect our server to our domain correctly.
-Solution: We temporarily solved this by using Google Fusion Tables and javascript but this has left our project less responsive and currently it does not work on mobile.,
+Solution: We temporarily solved this by using Google Fusion Tables and javascript but this has left our project less responsive and currently it does not work on mobile.

-Problem: Does not work on mobile.,
+Problem: Does not work on mobile.
-Solution: We modified the iframe parameters to be mobile friendly.,
+Solution: We modified the iframe parameters to be mobile friendly.

-Problem: Multiple entries were found for individual restaurants with different inspection outcomes.,
+Problem: Multiple entries were found for individual restaurants with different inspection outcomes.
-Solution: We cleaned up the data to exclude all but the most recent inspection.,
+Solution: We cleaned up the data to exclude all but the most recent inspection.

-Problem: The process of updating the data due to many passes at cleaning the data up was clunky and inefficient.,
+Problem: The process of updating the data due to many passes at cleaning the data up was clunky and inefficient.
 Solution: The Fusion Table is synced to a Google Sheet, allowing for easier updating of the data.